-We usually offer the 40-hour Illinois Coalition Against Sexual Assault training two times a year.
+We offer the 40-hour Illinois Coalition Against Sexual Assault training several times a year.
 This training is offered to anyone who wants to volunteer at SAFE.
 We do run background checks and an interview process on all our volunteers.
 Trainees should be aware that SAFE covers a region that includes Bond, Clay, Clinton, Effingham, Fayette, Hamilton, Jefferson, Marion, Washington, Wayne, and White counties.
 Volunteers that complete the training will receive a certificate and should be willing to provide direct services to survivors of sexual violence at least one shift per month for at least one year.
 Shifts are available for either weekday or weekend hours.

 People taking the training should expect to attend the training in all four of our offices.
 Those offices are in Centralia, Effingham, Mt.
 Vernon, and Vandalia.
 Carpooling is encouraged.
 People that cannot attend a minimum of 85% of the sessions may be able to make up those sessions at a future date but will not receive certification until they have completed all requirements.